NemeanLion42/fritter-backend/README.md

 **Returns**

-- An array of freets that the user indicated by userId has indicated interest in
+- A set of freets that the user indicated by userId has indicated interest in
-- An array of freets that the user indicated by userId has indicated disinterest in
+- A set of freets that the user indicated by userId has indicated disinterest in

 **Throws**

 - `404` if the userId is invalid

+#### `GET /api/interest/:freetId?` - Get users interested/disinterested in a freet

+**Returns**

+- A set of users that have indicated interest in the freet indicated by freetId
+- A set of users that have indicated disinterest in the freet indicated by freetId

+**Throws**

+- `404` if the freetId is invalid

 #### `PUT /api/vote/:freetId?` - Upvote/downvote a freet